wgnoehring/dislocation_tools/docs/index.rst

-.. pydislo documentation master file, created by sphinx-quickstart on Thu Jun  4 15:42:31 2020.
+.. dislocation_tools documentation master file, created by sphinx-quickstart on Thu Jun  4 15:42:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.